Name: Bruce McGregor Davis

 Place of birth: Monroe, Louisiana

 In ’67, Bruce Davis met Charles Manson, Mary Brunner, Lynette Fromme, and Patricia Krenwinkel.
 Having several things in common, Davis and Manson became friends and Davis joined the Family.
 Described as Manson’s right-hand man, Davis main job was handling the stolen credit cards and fake ID’s for the Family.

 In July of ’69 Davis was present when Manson cut off Gary Hinman’s left ear with a sword.
 In August, Davis assisted Manson, Watson, and Grogan in the murder of Donald “Shorty” Shea.

 Davis was one of the family members present when John “Zero” Haught killed himself playing Russian roulette.
 The police ruled Haught’s death a suicide, however there are indications that Haught may have been murdered.
-No fingerprints were found on the gun, not even Haught’s own prints and the gun was fully loaded at the time of death.
 An anonymous source told the L.A Times that he was there when Haught died.
 He claimed Haught didn’t kill himself but was shot by one of the girls.

 Shorty Shea Murder

 Somewhere between August 26 and 28, Charles Manson, Tex Watson, Steve Grogan, Bill Vance, Larry Bailey, and Bruce Davis asked Shea to come with them to get some auto parts.
 After Watson gave a sign, Grogan hit Shea over the head with a pipe wrench and Watson stabbed Shea several times.
 Shea managed to get out of the car.
 He then was surrounded by the gang and they brutally stabbed him to death.
 Grogan later said that Shea was so strong it took all of them to kill him.